Merkel Cell Carcinoma Treatment

 For Merkel cell carcinomas that do not show signs of metastasis, a surgeon may attempt to completely remove the cancer through surgery.
-This may involve a wide local excision, in which the tumor is cut out, or a Mohs micrographic surgery, in which thin layers of skin are removed and tested until the entire tumor has been taken away.
+This may involve a wide local excision, in which the tumor is cut out, or a Mohs micrographic surgery (offered in conjunction with the USF Department of Dermatology), in which thin layers of skin are removed and tested until the entire tumor has been taken away.
 After surgery, radiation therapy might be recommended to help destroy any residual cancer cells and reduce the risk of recurrence.

 For Merkel cell carcinomas that have spread, a surgeon might still recommend surgery to remove a significant amount of the tumor.
 If the amount of skin removed is very large, a plastic surgeon may perform reconstructive surgery or skin grafting to improve the cosmetic outcome.
 Afterward, additional treatments may be recommended to destroy the cancerous cells that have metastasized to the lymph nodes, surrounding tissues or distant organs.
 Additional Merkel cell carcinoma treatment options include:

 - Lymph node dissection (removal of one or more lymph nodes)